eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 ## 7) Set Alerts

 Metrics only advise on a value while alerts will send a message when a certain condition is met.
-Depending on your configuration these alerts notify via the website dashboard, email and/or slack.
+Depending on your configuration these alerts notify via the website dashboard, email, telegram and/or slack.

 Alerts are set on each node and are available when a corresponding metric has been selected.